grocy/grocy-docker/README.md

 git pull
 ```

-5. Retrieve container images corresponding to the versions listed in `docker-compose.yml`
+5. Download the container images corresponding to the versions listed in `docker-compose.yml`

 ```sh
 docker-compose pull